skrinjarf/evoSnake/README.md

 start (DONE)
 - Build simple progression from one level to another when one is won (DONE)
-- What happens when you click 'Next Level' after last level ???
+- What happens when you click 'Next Level' after last level (DONE)
 - Make somehow option to choose from all unlocked levels because now you can only play last unlocked level (DONE)
 - Design reasonable number of levels (1 - 20)